 But that’s only the beginning.
-After the jump, a glossary of champagne and sparkling wine terms — in honor of my old pal Darryl Beeson, who always enjoyed a fine glass of the bubbles.
-We’ll be toasting you tonight, my friend.
+This glossary of champagne and sparkling wine terms — in honor of my old pal Darryl Beeson, who always enjoyed a fine glass of the bubbles — will answer most questions.

 The good news about these terms is that they extend across the entire sparkling wine spectrum, regardless of where the wine is made.
 And bubbly is made throughout the world, though many people still tend to think that the best is from Champagne.
 (The Wine Curmudgeon loves Champagne, though he doesn’t love the prices.)

-Sparkling wine made in Spain is called cava, and in Italy it’s usually called Prosecco or Asti after the regions where the wine is produced (though there are three or four other less well-known regions).
+Sparkling wine made in Spain is called cava, and in Italy it’s usually called Prosecco or Asti.
 In the U.S. and most of the rest of the New World, you’ll see sparkling wine on the label, save for some older brands like Korbel.
 They were grandfathered in as part of the U.S.-E.U. trade agreement.

 These are the terms common to sparkling wine throughout the world:

 • Charmat: This is the other primary production technique, in which the second fermentation takes place in a steel tank.
 It’s typically used for Italian and lower-priced American sparkling wines.
-The term usually doesn’t appear on the label.
+The term usually doesn’t appear on the label (though that is changing).
 Charmat produces sweeter wines with less bubbles, though it can produce its share of quality wines, especially from Italy.

 • Brut: Brut means the wine is dry, in the same way that still wines are dry.
 It’s a French term that the industry has adopted.
 One caveat about brut: One producer’s definition is not necessarily the same as another, and the same holds true across regions.
 Some wines labeled as brut, like Italian, aren’t as dry as other brut wines, like those from France or Spain.